 - Density of the sole gives it good traction.

 - All-rounder bike shoes that are optimized for performance on all terrains.

 - The inability to bolt cleats limits their diversity.

 Five Ten Freerider Pro Men’s Shoes — An Ergonomic Experience

 This shoe boasts a construction or the professional cyclists, differing from the other listings we have cited.
-Its focus on performance and its lightweight construction adjusts and renders negligible creases that other shoes produce in their offerings.
+Its focus on performance and its lightweight construction adjusts and renders negligible creases that other road cycling shoes produce in their offerings.
 As a comfortable, albeit pricey (at over a 100USD and up till 200 USD), it wipes out problematic sole-shapes and individual constructions by adjusting to the unique shape of the user’s feet with its medium-flex molded EVA midsole.

 Furthermore, its trim-lock feature gives a tight construction and feeling of durability.
 Additionally, it provides a protected spot to stash the laces to keep them free of your bicycle’s drivetrain.
 Furthermore, the EVA-padded sole is useful for shock assimilation on hard arrivals that are occasionally part-and-parcel of mountain cycling.
 As such, it is intended for everything from all-mountain to light downhill.

-For all-around track and commuter performance, these are great shoes.
+For all-around track and commuter performance, these are great mountain bike shoes.
 Clingy on the pedals, as described by an Amazon Reviewer, they are excessively comfortable by providing a sense of comfort and security.
 Their costly construction appears to pay dividends as they are a package of performance.

 - Trim-lock feature gives it a tight construction.

 - EVA-padding gives it good shock absorption.